The REAL Costa Rica

 Neither pensionados nor rentistas pay Costa Rica taxes on money earned outside of Costa Rica.
 Pensionados and rentistas have restrictions as well as rights in Costa Rica.
 While either may set up their own business, they may NOT work for anyone else.
 Individuals of either residency status must first become permanent residents in order to obtain a work permit.

-Investor status is granted to those who invest at least $200,000 in a business.
+Investor status is granted to those who invest at least $200,000 in a business or certain permitted types of investments in Costa Rica.
 The investor must also reside in Costa Rica for at least six months out of the year.
 If there are no problems, the investor may apply for permanent residency after three years.

 Permanent residency is granted to a qualifying person who is a first-degree relative (spouse, father, mother, sister, brother) of a Costa Rica citizen or to any other person who has held another legal form of residency (i.e. rentista) for a period of three years.
 With permanent residency, you enjoy all the rights of a Costa Rica citizen, save the right to vote or obtain a Costa Rica passport.

-After three years of living IN COUNTRY (as a legal resident!), you may apply for Permanent Residency.
+After three years of living IN COUNTRY in Costa Rica as a legal resident, you may apply for Permanent Residency.
 You must also PROVE you lived here, not always simple.
 Once you apply for this form of residency, the process takes about a year.

-The interpretation and enforcement of residency laws is constantly changing, often as often as several times per year.
+The interpretation and enforcement of residency laws is constantly changing, often as often as twice per year.
 I cannot stress enough the need to obtain proper counsel before starting this process!
 Probably the oldest organization specializing in this is the Association of Residents of Costa Rica (ARCR), but there are several others here in Costa Rica doing the same work.
+I am very diligent in keeping up this web site, especially so far a residency is concerned, but ARCR is a good backup source.

 The common types of residency are shown here.
-For specialized cases, such as student, work visas, temporary visas, diplomatic or political status, refugees or others, we suggest you consult ARCR.
+For specialized cases, such as student, work visas, temporary visas, diplomatic or political status, refugees or others, we suggest you consult ARCR (www.arcr.net) .

 Back to top of page